jianingli189/Interactive-Lab-Hub/Lab 1/README.md

 - **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)
+   - A child's bedroom at bedtime, usually at night when the child is getting ready to sleep.
 - **Players:** Who is involved?
 Who else is present?
 Think through everyone in the setting, not just the primary user.
+   - The primary user is the child, who interacts with the stars mainly through looking at and experiencing their glow.
+   - A parent or caregiver is also present, especially at the beginning of the interaction.
+   - The parent may help the child get ready for bed, turn off the lights, and stay for a short time before leaving the room.
+The stars themselves act as the central interactive element, responding to the change from light to darkness through their changing visibility and brightness.
 - **Activity:** What is happening between the players and the light?
+   - The parent and child go through their usual bedtime routine.
+When it is time to sleep, the parent turns off the room light.
+As the room becomes dark, the stars on the ceiling gradually emerge and begin to glow.
+The child looks up at the stars and may imagine that they are lying beneath a real night sky.
+The parent and child may briefly observe the glowing stars together before the parent leaves.
+As time passes, the stars gradually fade, while the child settles down and falls asleep.
 - **Goals:** What is each player trying to do?
+   - The child's goal is to feel comfortable and safe while falling asleep.
+The glowing stars provide a familiar and calming presence that can make the darkness feel less frightening and make bedtime more enjoyable.
+   - The parent's goal is to help the child transition to sleep and eventually become comfortable falling asleep independently.
+The stars can become part of a predictable bedtime ritual, allowing the parent to gradually reduce their presence while the child still has a familiar source of comfort in the room.

 **Describe your setting, players, activity, and goals here.**